 Q: What excursions are included in the program?

-A: There is an orientation tour, which visits Madrid, Salamanca, Toledo, Burgos, and Barcelona.
+A: There is an orientation tour, which visits many different cities in Spain.
 There are overnight and day excursions to many Spanish cities during the semester, and can include Granada, Sevilla, Zuhueros, Medina Azahara, and more.
 During the Fall semester the program has a five-day excursion to Morocco (circumstances permitting).
 Program excursions are a required component of the academic program and you are expected to attend all of them.

 Q: Is there time to travel outside of the program?

 A: There is ample time to travel on the weekends and during planned breaks.
 You are expected to participate in all program excursions, so please plan your personal travel accordingly.
 You are also not allowed to miss classes.